rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/configure-in-tree-vsphere.md

 ---
-title: How to Configure In-tree vSphere Cloud Provider
+title: How to Configure an In-tree vSphere Cloud Provider
 ---

 <head>